hentaiOS-Infrastructure/wiki.helluvaos.com/docs/technical-data/intro.md

 The Requirement ID starts with the corresponding section ID that is followed by the Requirement ID described above.

-- The ID consists of: Section URL / Device Type ID - Condition ID - Requirement ID (e.g. [Something](404)/C-0-1).
+- The ID consists of: Section URL / Device Type ID - Condition ID - Requirement ID (e.g. [Something] (404)/C-0-1).

 ## Device Types